Blue Max: Aces of the Great War

 Blue Max: Aces of the Great War is a 1990 video game published by Three-Sixty Pacific.

 Gameplay

-Blue Max: Aces of the Great War is a game in which a flight game involves World War I aerial combat.
+Blue Max: Aces of the Great War is a game in which players engage in aerial combat from World War I.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "The historical gamer may find the historical verisimilitude slighted too much to yield a simulator capable of being both a learning tool and an entertaining experience.
 However, as noted above, the game was designed for the general market; gamers who are more into "game" than "simulation" should find Blue Max enjoyable."